x4ala1c/tsid/README.md

 ## License

 - This project is licensed under [MIT License](LICENSE).
-- The license also included the one from [f4b6a3](https://github.com/f4b6a3/tsid-creator/blob/master/LICENSE), as they inspire this project.
+- The license also included the one from [f4b6a3](https://github.com/f4b6a3/tsid-creator/blob/master/LICENSE), since they inspire this project.